pgecsenyi/housekeeper/README.md

 # Housekeeper

-Housekeeper is a Node.js web application which helps you store and monitor your power consumption, gas consumption, water consumption and so on.
+A web application that helps with storing and monitoring energy consumptions of real estates.

 ## Installation and usage